 This size is often referred to as a leaderboard.
 It's normally best used at the very top of the page.
 A relevant, well-made leaderboard ad can quickly catch visitors' attention since it's immediately visible when landing on the page.
 But, of course, the further down the page it's placed, the odds of being seen or clicked decreases.

 If you know for a fact that a good portion of your visitors use smartphones or older, smaller tablets, then you probably don't want to use this ad size.
 Instead, opt for one that's better suited for mobile.

 *Best displayed on desktop and large tablets

 This banner size is often called the medium rectangle.
-It’s normally used within the content of a page, so it’s a bit more flexible.
-It can easily be embedded into the text and will generally perform better if it’s placed above the fold.
-That is, somewhere toward the top of the page where it’s seen before the visitor has to scroll down.
+It's normally used within the content of a page, so it's a bit more flexible.
+It can easily be embedded into the text and will generally perform better if placed above the fold.
+That is, somewhere toward the top of the page where it's seen before the visitor has to scroll down.

-It’s also used to break up the text of a page, especially there’s a lot of text.
+It's also used to break up the text of a page, especially when there's a lot of text.